 Aris’ father arrived in East Africa in the pioneering days of 1912 as an engineer to build the railway inland from the coast of Tanganika.
 Sepia photographs of these adventuring days show him in an immaculate pale linen suit, with high collar, pith helmet and a Labrador at his feet.
-These were heady exciting times and Aris, the youngest in a large family was born into the spirit of Africa.
+These were exciting times and Aris, the youngest in a large family, was born into the spirit of Africa.

 Throughout his childhood, Aris explored the wild untamed areas of East Africa with young friends, on foot and in the old family ‘jalopy’.
 This brought him face to face with the extraordinary spectacle of wildlife in a vista of huge horizons, and the day to day dramas of the African bush.
 Aris met Romi in the mid-1960s when they were both in their 20s.
-They would borrow a VW beetle, pack up a tent, bedding and a frying pan and go off to explore.
+They would borrow a VW beetle, pack up a tent, some bedding and a frying pan and go off to explore.
 They loved to go to the untamed Masai Mara.

 The idea grew of offering to others the magical experience of staying in the bush, under canvas, which had until then only been available to the very rich and the likes of Ernest Hemingway, with tailor made mobile camps transported from site to site by innumerable porters and staff.

 Governors’ Camp opened in January 1972, but not until Aris had attracted a lot of attention in his typically innovative way.
 Everyone knew that we were opening a permanent tented camp and this had caused some excitement.
-Anyone who called for a booking was told that the new camp was “full”.
+Anyone who called for a booking was told that the new camp was ‘full’.
 The buzz went around that this must be something very special.
 Eventually the floodgates were opened and the camp was instantly fully booked.
-He believed that all should experience the thrill of a camp integrated in the untamed wilds of the Mara.
+He believed that all should experience the thrill of a camp integrated in the untamed wilds of the Masai Mara.

 Aris was an ideas man, who loved a challenge and the thrill of something new.
 He developed vital close relationships and understanding with the local people.
 In late 1999, Dominic, married with one small son, wanted to return to Kenya and become part of the business, bringing his much-needed business acumen into a rather chaotic but passionate company.
-Reason and sanity prevailed, and the combination of a deep love of the company and all that it stood for, and sound business sense brought the business into line.
+Reason and sanity prevailed and the combination of a deep love of the company and all that it stood for, and sound business sense brought the business into line.

-In 2007 Ariana came to join the company to add the expertise she had gained working in England for a top tour company, and setting up the vital digital marketing for Governors’.
+In 2007, Ariana came to join the company to add the expertise she had gained working in England for a top tour company, and setting up the vital digital marketing for Governors’.
 Now a father and three siblings were working together to create and continue something special.

-With Dominic and Justin at the helm, and a slew of characters who are steadfastly a part of the family, Governors’ remains a family business at its core, still providing immersive and transformational safaris, in pristine, wildlife areas of Kenya and Rwanda.
+With Dominic and Justin at the helm, and a slew of characters who are steadfastly a part of the family, Governors’ remains a family business at its core, still providing immersive and transformational safaris in pristine wildlife areas of Kenya and Rwanda.